Queens Park Rangers v Derby County, 1975

 Derby also reached the FA Cup semi-finals, losing to Manchester United, and met Real Madrid in a European Cup Second Round tie in the autumn of 1975.
 Despite a spectacular 4-1 first leg win at the Baseball Ground with a Charlie George hat-trick, the Spanish champions overturned Derby’s lead in the return leg.
 They were also involved in a league encounter with Leeds United the month before this fixture, which remains one of English football’s most memorable clashes of the decade.

-Derby’s England defensive duo Roy McFarland and Colin Todd made the PFA First Division Team of the Year for 1975-76.
+Derby’s England defensive duo Roy McFarland and Colin Todd made the PFA First Division Team of the Year for 1975/76.
 They were joined by QPR’s Masson, who later exchanged clubs with James in 1977.
 With Bowles missing from this fixture, 17-year-old Phil Nutt was named as QPR substitute and scored his only Football League goal after replacing Masson.
-Sadly, injury meant that his career was cut short.
-This was to be Francis Lee’s last league season after representing Manchester City with distinction and playing for England at the 1970 World Cup.
+Sadly, injury meant that his career was cut short and this game – described by Brian Glanville in his Sunday Times match report as “largely disappointing” – remained its highlight.

 Match details for Queens Park Rangers – Derby County; Loftus Road, Football League Division One, Saturday 13 December 1975: